-The CC explicitly require that threats be characterized in terms of an identified threat agent, the asset at risk, and the attack.
+The CC explicitly requires that threats be characterized by the identified threat agent, the asset at risk, and the attack.
 Thus it is necessary to define and enumerate all subjects in terms of roles and the assets for which specific protection either by the TOE or its environment is required and with reference to the lifecycle phases of the TOE.